A non-profit organization to provide information and forum for discussion to young adults of ALL faiths

 Q?
 Do you have to live at a driving distance from a synagogue so your children could attend a Jewish day care and family have benefit of Jewish education?
 Are you planning to celebrate all Jewish holidays?
 Are you planning to spend equal time and efforts to celebrate Hindu festivals and visit temples too?

 Q?
-Lisa Miller of Newsweek (July 8, 2010) has estimated the cost of being a Jewish to be up to $110,000 per year.
+Lisa Miller of Newsweek (July 8, 2010) has estimated the cost of being a Jewish to be very high (up to $110,000 per year).
 Are you planning to spend exact same dollars for Hindu causes?

 Q?
 In case of a child’s death in your family; will he/she get a Jewish burial or the Hindu cremation final rites?